Table of Contents

 The prices above are sample prices calculated for non-smokers based in Arizona in excellent health.
 Get a quote to calculate your price.

-There are a few reasons why term life insurance is so affordable:
+There are a few reasons term life insurance is so affordable:

-- When shopping through an online brokerage like True Blue Life Insurance, you can compare prices from multiple carriers.
+- When shopping through an online brokerage, you can compare prices from multiple carriers.
 This leads to carriers offering competitive pricing to gain your business.

 - A certain percentage of people will miss payments, which leads to the policy getting canceled.